Why Donate to a Public Bank?

 Reasons You Should Choose Upstate CBB:

-- Know that we are centrally located in Upstate NY and serve the surrounding communities.
+- We are centrally located in Upstate NY and participate with Syracuse area hospitals.

-- Have piece of mind knowing that our selectively recruited staff has a combined 200 years of experience in laboratory science, cellular biology, cord blood applications and clinical practice.
+- Our selectively recruited staff has a combined 200 years of experience in laboratory science, cellular biology, cord blood applications and clinical practice.

 Your donation is very important because it gives hope to patients in need of a transplant.
-We encourage all potential donors to speak with your provider about the process or any concerns you may have.
-We are also happy to answer any questions you may have regarding your cord blood donation and/or the forms that need to be completed prior to delivery.
+We encourage all potential donors to speak with your OB provider about the process or any concerns you may have.
+We are also happy to answer any questions you may have regarding cord blood donation and/or the forms that need to be completed prior to delivery.

 Here are some things you need to know about the process:

-- Donating cord blood is painless and it won’t disrupt your birth plan!
+- Donating cord blood is free, painless, and it won’t disrupt your birth plan!

-- Before your baby is born, you must inform your provider of your decision to donate with us.
+- Before your baby is born, we recommend that you inform your provider of your decision to donate with us.

-- When you arrive at the hospital for your delivery, please inform the staff that you are donating your cord blood as well.
+- When you arrive at the hospital for your delivery, please inform the staff that you are donating your cord blood.
 The hospital staff will obtain necessary blood samples for infectious disease testing (drawn with admission blood work) and review the Informed Consent and Health History Questionnaire.